By Rachael Koeson

 - Sitting down on the toilet

-- Before you take your first bite
+- Before you take your first bite of food

 - Washing the dishes